sgall17a/encodermenu/README.md

 timewizard = wizard([("Hours",sethours),("Minutes",setminutes),("Seconds",setseconds)])

-This wizard will gather hours, minutes and seconds in that order,   then return.
+In this example, the wizard will gather hours, minutes and seconds in that order,   then return.
-The list looks like the list used to define a menu but in fact the caption is ignored ( because a caption is provided to get_integer.)
+The wizard list looks like the menu list but in fact the caption part is ignored ( because a caption has to be provided to get_integer.)

  ### The info function.